Welcome to Reception!

 Your child may want to learn to write his/her name before they come to school.
 If you want to teach him/her please use small letters, not capitals (except at the beginning of the name of course e.g. Rebecca, John).
 Children must be shown the correct letter formation from the very beginning otherwise bad habits form.

-After your child has settled into pre-school, we will begin to focus on the teaching of Phase 1 phonics.
+After your child has settled into school, we will begin teaching Phase 2 phonics.

-At St Thomas’, we teach synthetic phonics using the ‘Letters and Sounds’ programme, when ready.
+At St Thomas’, we teach synthetic phonics using the ‘Letters and Sounds’ programme.

 Most parents begin preparing their children to be receptive to the concepts of number without realising it.
 They point out things, which are the same and therefore go together (sorting), for example, a pair of socks or two red flowers and things that match such as a cup and saucer or knife and fork.
 These concepts must be understood before any formal number of work can be introduced.
 Counting is great fun for young children but they must grasp the idea of ‘one number for one item’.